Fiamē Naomi Mataʻafa

-Mataafa won a majority in the 2021 election, but defeated Prime Minister Tuilaepa Sailele Malielegaoi refused to leave office, leading to the 2021 Samoan constitutional crisis.
-The crisis was resolved by Samoa's Court of Appeal on 23 July 2021, which ruled that Mataʻafa had been prime minister since 24 May.
+FAST secured a majority after the 2021 election, but defeated Prime Minister Malielegaoi refused to leave office, leading to the 2021 Samoan constitutional crisis.
+The crisis was resolved by Samoa's Court of Appeal on 23 July 2021, which ruled that Mataʻafa had been Prime Minister since 24 May.

+Mata‘afa led FAST party from 2021 until her removal in January 2025, after dismissing the party chairman and deputy leader Laʻauli Leuatea Schmidt from cabinet.
+She and four other cabinet ministers, including Deputy Prime Minister Tuala Iosefo Ponifasio, were expelled from the party.
+Mata‘afa and the ousted ministers rejected the expulsion as unlawful and initially claimed they were still FAST members.
+After parliament rejected the government's budget on 27 May, Mataʻafa advised the O le Ao o le Malo to dissolve parliament and call a snap election.
+Shortly after, Mata‘afa and her cabinet announced they had left FAST, and established the SUP.
+During the snap election, the SUP won only three seats.
+Schmidt succeeded her as prime minister on 16 September.

 Early life and education

-Fiamē Naomi Mataʻafa was born Naomi Mataʻafa on 29 April 1957 in Apia to high chief Fiamē Mataʻafa Faumuina Mulinuʻu II who later served as Samoa's first prime minister and his wife, Laulu Fetauimalemau Mataʻafa.
-Fiamē was born five years before Samoa gained independence from New Zealand.
+Fiamē Naomi Mataʻafa was born Naomi Mataʻafa on 29 April 1957 in Apia to high chief Fiamē Mataʻafa Faumuina Mulinuʻu II who later served as Samoa's first Prime Minister and his wife, Laʻulu Fetauimalemau Mataʻafa.
+Mataʻafa was born five years before Samoa gained independence from New Zealand.
 She has three older siblings from her father's previous relationships.
 Hailing from a prominent lineage of Matai, Fiamē grew up in Apia until age 11.
 She subsequently attended Samuel Marsden Collegiate School in Wellington, New Zealand.

-Fiamē began studying at Victoria University of Wellington in 1976.
+Mataʻafa began studying at Victoria University of Wellington in 1976.
 Her father had died the previous year.
-However, in early 1977 Fiamē's studies were put on hold when she returned to Samoa to claim her late father's Matai title.
+However, in early 1977 Mataʻafa's studies were put on hold when she returned to Samoa to claim her late father's Matai title.
 Numerous relatives were competing for the Fiamē title in court.
 Interrogated longer than any other candidate, she formally gained the Fiamē title in 1978.
-It was considered unusual for a single young woman (then 20 years old) like Fiamē to have a matai title.
+It was considered unusual for a single young woman (then 20 years old) like Mataʻafa to have a matai title.
 Afterwards, she returned to New Zealand and resumed her studies until a month later, when she had to return to Samoa to defend her title from relatives claiming that she was an 'absentee Matai'.
-Fiamē continued her higher education in 1979.
+Mataʻafa continued her higher education in 1979.